thewheat/covidbn-resources/Readme.md

 - UBD COVID-19 Vaccination Center has been put on hold effective 31st December 2021 (Source: [GOVBN Telegram Post on 2nd January 2022](https://t.me/govbnofficial/4412))
 - Closure of the Jubli Emas Bunut Health Centre starting on Monday, 23 May 2022.
 (Source: [MoH Press Release 21 May 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1257))
   - For those who have booked their vaccinations at the Jubli Emas Bunut Health Centre will be given a new vaccinatoin appointment at the Indoor Stadium Vaccination Centre.
 This move has been made to restore reopening of services at the Jubli Emas Bunut Health Centre.
+- Closure of Vaccination Centre at the Community Hall, Temburong District** (Source: [MoH Press Release on 10th June 2022]([https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1268](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1275))
+   - Closure of the Vaccination Centre at the Community Hall, Temburong District will commence on Monday, 13 June 2022
+   - The COVID-19 Vaccination Program for the residents of the Temburong District will be continued at the Pengiran Isteri Hajjah Mariam Hospital, Temburong starting Monday, 13 Zulkaedah 1443 / 13 June 2022
+   - The public is advised to make reservations in advance to get the COVID-19 vaccination at the aforementioned health facility during its operational hours:
+      - Monday - Thursday & Saturday:
+         - 08:15 am – 12:00 pm
+         - 1:00 pm – 3:30 pm

 Vaccination Centres | Operating hours | Available for Walk-In